Artist

 Intentions

-In my portraits, I want to ensure that the viewer does not remain passive.
+” In my portraits, I want to ensure that the viewer does not remain passive.
 By changing the distance or angle, the face is transformed.
-This experience reminds me of life itself: sometimes you have to take a step back to perceive the beauty of a moment.
+This experience reminds me of life itself : sometimes you have to take a step back to perceive the beauty of a moment.
 My portraits thus convey a sense of nostalgia.

-In both cases, my intention is to transform simple materials into something that seems alive or natural, playing with perception, light, and matter.”
+My intention is to transform simple materials into something that seems alive or natural, playing with perception, light, and matter.”